fbpx

 Generic Drugs For Cancer

 Generic drugs for cancer- A Cancer Treatment costing INR 20 lakhs can be performed at as low as INR 3 lakhs, with the use of generic drugs.
 This is another effective way of significantly lowering expenditure and saving money during Cancer Treatment.
-A cancer diagnosis brings in several difficulties to our lives emotional, physical, and financial.
-It affects our emotional health as well as or families’, and caregivers’.
+A cancer diagnosis brings several difficulties to our lives emotional, physical, and financial.
+It affects our emotional health as well as our families', and caregivers'.
 Overwhelming physical distress and feelings of anxiety, fear, and depression are common during this life-changing experience.
 Apart from physical and emotional problems, a cancer diagnosis creates significant financial struggles.
 The Anxiety of chances of survival and the side effects of the proposed treatment often dim the anticipation of financial strain.

-Between 22 and 64 percent of patients with cancer report Stress or worry about paying medical bills.
+Between 22 and 64 per cent of patients with cancer report Stress or worry about paying medical bills.
 More financial distress can lead to increased psychological distress, especially among cancer patients already at risk of significant emotional distress, anxiety, and Depression.

 As medical needs intensify, people face mounting medical bills on top of the regular day-to-day expenses like groceries and gas.
 The financial Stress ramps up quickly.
 Millions are struggling with the exorbitant cost of Cancer Treatment in India, where the disease has swept out entire life savings and even forced some people to sell their homes.
 Although relatively cheaper than in the West, treatment for cancer remains unaffordable for poor and middle-class Indians, who often lack health insurance.
-Cancer Treatment can become enormously expensive if it is detected late or if the screening was inadequate and the first treatment is wrong.
+Cancer Treatment can become enormously expensive if it is detected late or if the screening is inadequate and the first treatment is wrong.

 There are many ways to get financial support for Cancer Treatment in India.
-Some people are covered by health insurances.
+Some people are covered by health insurance.
 Some people approach friends and family for financial support when savings are exhausted.
 Many organisations also provide financial assistance to cancer patients.
 However, even with insurance or external financial support, prescriptions can be extremely expensive.

-We all know that Cancer Treatment involves a lot of medicines.
+We all know thatCancer Treatmentinvolves a lot of medicines.
 Prescription medicines can be costly, particularly when you are juggling several prescriptions.
 Purchasing generic drugs can be one way to save money.
 Generic drugs have the same active ingredients as those in branded drugs and are equally effective.
 According to the Food and Drug Administration (FDA), generic drugs cost 80 to 85 per cent less than their branded counterparts.

-Generic drugs are much cheaper than branded drugs and are supported by the Indian government, who made it mandatory for doctors to prescribe generic drugs.
-Generic medications are affordable copies of the licensed drugs that are sold after the drug manufacturer’s patent has expired.
+Generic drugs are much cheaper than branded drugs and are supported by the Indian government, which made it mandatory for doctors to prescribe generic drugs.
+Generic medications are affordable copies of the licensed drugs that are sold after the drug manufacturer's patent has expired.
 Such medications are dispensed under either a brand name or a salt name.

 First, let us understand what are Branded drugs vs Generic Medicine.

 Branded drugs are those drugs that are invented, developed, and marketed by a pharmaceutical company.
 After a new drug has been discovered, the company must create a patent file to protect itself from copying and selling, from other businesses.
-Branded drugs are also known as brand name drugs, proprietary drugs, innovator drugs, or pioneering drugs.
+Branded drugs are also known as brand-name drugs, proprietary drugs, innovator drugs, or pioneering drugs.

-Generic drugs are equivalents of brand name medicines with precisely the same dose, intended usage, results, side effects, route of administration, and strength as the original medicine.
-In other words, their pharmacological results are identical to those of their brand name counterparts.
+Generic drugs are equivalents of brand-name medicines with precisely the same dose, intended usage, results, side effects, route of administration, and strength as the original medicine.
+In other words, their pharmacological results are identical to those of their brand-name counterparts.

-Carboplatin is an example of a generic drug, used to treat Breast Cancer.
+Carboplatin is an example of a generic drug, used to treatBreast Cancer.
 Paraplatin is the brand name for carboplatin.
 Mitoxantrone is a generic medication, used for Leukaemia, while Novantrone is a brand name for the same medication.

 Generic medications are only available after the patent mark has ended on the branded drug name.
 Patents can last up to 20 years on certain drugs.
 As the patent expires, different manufacturers can apply to the regulatory authorities for permission to produce and sell generic versions of the drug; and other companies can afford to make and sell it cheaper without the start-up costs for the drug development.
 When several firms start making and selling a product, the competition between them will push the price down even further.